kevinafrica/pycodecomplete/README.md

 ```
 git clone https://github.com/kevinafrica/pycodecomplete.git
 ```
 The repository has the following structure.
-GitHub scaping and cleaning are located in the ./pycodecomplete/mscraping folder.
+GitHub scraping and cleaning are located in the ./pycodecomplete/scraping folder.
 Code for RNN models and training are contained in the ./pycodecomplete/ml folder.
 Flask website application files are located in the ./pycodecomplete/webapp folder
 ```
 .
 ├── LICENSE